 “Elimination communication (EC) is a practice in which a caregiver uses timing, signals, cues, and intuition to address an infant’s need to eliminate waste.
 Caregivers try to recognize and respond to babies’ bodily needs and enable them to urinate and defecate in an appropriate place (e.g. a toilet).
 Caregivers may use diapers as a back-up in case of misses some or all of the time, or not at all.
 EC emphasizes communication between the caregiver and child, helping them both become more attuned to the child’s innate rhythms and control of urination and defecation.
 The term “elimination communication” was inspired by traditional practices of diaper-less baby in less industrialized countries and hunter-gatherer cultures.
 Some practitioners of EC begin soon after birth, the optimum window being zero to four months, although it can be started with babies of any age.
 The practice can be done full-time, part-time, or just occasionally.”

-So basically to follow this form of potty training you put your baby on the toilet at certain times (such as 20 minutes after a meal) and when he or she shows signs of needing to go to the toilet.
-I am not sure this would work for a most moms though due to us working and it would also surely be very intensive during that time!
+To follow this form of potty training you put your baby on the toilet at certain times (such as 20 minutes after a meal) and when he or she shows signs of needing to go to the toilet.
+I am not sure this would work for most moms and it would also surely be very intensive during that time!

 What do you think of babies being potty trained at 3 months old?